Open Money Stack

 Who this is for

 We built private payments for a specific class of enterprise risk: any stablecoin flow where a public record of sender, receiver, and amount creates competitive or operational exposure.
-In practice, that covers treasury transfers between legal entities, vendor and contractor payments, internal fund movements across business units, and settlement between counterparties that don't want their relationships on a public ledger.
+In practice, as illustrative examples of potential use cases (subject to compliance with applicable laws and regulations), that covers treasury transfers between legal entities, vendor and contractor payments, internal fund movements across business units, and settlement between counterparties that don't want their relationships on a public ledger.

 Traditional banking rails deliver this confidentiality by default.
 Wire transfer details are not public record.
 But banks settle slowly, charge high fees, and operate on limited hours.